 Tahiti Iti; The smaller section of the island is connected to the main island by an isthmus at the town of Taravao.
 It is lush, mountainous and verdant and a good option for a day's driving trip,.
 (Taravao is located at PK 54 clockwise.)

 Temple Protestant de Paofai: A 10-minute walk from Papeete's Notre Dame Cathedral, the Protestant Church of Paofai, built in 1873, offers a different architectural style and is painted a light shade of pink.
 Women wear beautiful hats to Sunday morning services where the harmonised singing is beautiful to hear.
 (Boulevard Pomare, across the street from Jardins de Paofai, Papeete.)

 Cascades de Faarumai: A short walk through a lush forest of bamboo, mape (Tahitian chestnut) trees and ferns leads to the first of three waterfalls in the Faarumai Valley near Papeno'o on Tahiti's north-east coast.
 Stand at the base of the 80-metre Vaimahuta waterfall to feel the warm mist on your face.
 The site is also known as The Three Waterfalls.
 (Between Papeno'o at PK 18 and Tiarei at PK 25 clockwise.)

-"The Wrecks": In Faa'a near the airport you can dive "The Wrecks" and see colorful fish swim alongside a long-sunk 16-foot Cessna airplane and two boats.
-Just south near Paea are two other dive site wrecks: an airplane and an old schooner.
-(PK 5, Faa'a and PK 22, Paea)
+The Wrecks: In Faa'a near the airport you can dive 'The Wrecks' and see colorful fish swim alongside a long-sunk 16-foot Cessna airplane and two boats.
+Just south near Paea are two more dive site wrecks: an airplane and an old schooner.
+(PK 5, Faa'a and PK 22, Paea anti-clockwise.)